Practical Deep LearningHands-on course on deep learning training and inference for engineers

-using Python, TensorFlow, and Keras
+and programmers using Python and Keras (TensorFlow)

-Standard Level - 5 days
+Standard Level - 5 daysview dates and locations for In-Person training

 Also available now: